buthed010203/Reaction-Ticket-CC/README.md

 It will return with all your settings.
 If everything is correct, the system is good to go.<p>
 If you found a mistake in your settings, change it and run the command again.<p>
 After that you can delete the setup command.<p>
 NO CHANNELS CAN BE IN THE TICKET CATEGORY BESIDES A TICKET CHANNEL!!!
+NOT EVEN THE TICKETS LOGS!

 ### To Do List
 1. Special mod tickets that can only be used by mods and automatically sets ticket to admin only.